Hannah Palmer Flaunts Major Underboob In A Red Bikini

 Social media star Hannah Palmer knew how to grab attention earlier this week.
-The blonde stunner, who boasts nearly 735,000 followers on Instagram, sizzled in a red bikini that flaunted her ample cleavage to full display.
+The blonde stunner, who boasts nearly 735,000 followers on Instagram, sizzled in a red bikini that flaunted her ample cleavage.

 The Arizona native got her big break in modeling when she entered Maxim’s 2018 cover girl contest.
 Though she did not win the contest, coming in at 34th place, Hannah nonetheless gained a cult following and a number of followers that is quickly growing.

 Her latest photo shows just why her numbers keep increasing.
 In the picture, Hannah sizzles in a red scoop neck bikini top.
 Adding to the wow factor is a cutout in the bikini top, which manages to flaunt major underboob from the Instagram star.
 Her matching red bottoms are fashionably skimpy, which include sides that end around the hip bone.
-However, they are mostly covered by a pair of unzipped high-waisted faded jeans, giving the photo a casual but sultry feel.
+However, they are mostly covered by a pair of unzipped, high-waisted faded jeans, giving the photo a casual but sultry feel.

-Hannah’s makeup is extremely minimal, with almost eye makeup and the faintest hint of lip gloss.
-Her blonde hair is styled in summery waves and a deep side part, and her only accessory is a chunky white watch.
+Hannah’s makeup is extremely minimal, with almost no eye makeup and the faintest hint of lip gloss.
+Her blonde hair is styled in summery waves and a deep side part.
+Her only accessory is a chunky white watch.

-The photo was a hit with fans, and won nearly 60,000 likes and 675 comments.
+The photo was a hit with fans and won nearly 60,000 likes and 675 comments.

-Though the blonde bombshell joked in her caption that she was “hangry,” i.e. hungry and angry, her commenters were quick to point out that she nonetheless looked gorgeous.
+Though the blonde bombshell joked in her caption that she was “hangry,” i.e., hungry and angry, her commenters were quick to point out that she nonetheless looked gorgeous.

 “The most beautiful hangry ever,” said fellow model Caitlin O’Connor.